By Dan Boardman CWR Science Guru

 Last, but not least, our phosphate testing works over a blue range from clear to a deep Oxford blue – excellent for the boat race but not for swimming, as a deep blue would indicate your water is chock full of phosphate and practically a Michelin Starred restaurant for algae and biofilms.

+So there you have it!
+The CWR science of water colours.
 Enjoy the rest of your swimming season, the lovely autumnal oranges and browns of the trees and the bangs and flashes of the fireworks!